Go to top button

 Given the transfer of responsibilities from undefined former SEF to AIMA, I.P., as well as the reduction in the number of staff, the resulting evidence is still evident, as are the changes in the databases.

-Unfortunately, AIMA is somewhat behind schedule in presenting its work, but it will complete it within the year, no doubt.
+Unfortunately, AIMA is slightly behind schedule in presenting its work.

-Statistics are comparable between geographical areas in PT.
+Statistics are comparable between geographical areas in Portugal.

 See table 15.2. in annex ‘Quality report tables Single Permits’.